jibbsmathew/Ads-CTR-Forecasting-using-Python/README.md

 #### Process Overview
 The process of Ads CTR Analysis and Forecasting involves the following key steps:

 1. **Data Gathering:** Collect ad data, including the number of ad impressions, clicks, and other relevant metrics.
-An ideal dataset for this analysis can be downloaded https://statso.io/ads-click-through-rate-case-study/
+An ideal dataset for this analysis can be downloaded from [here](https://statso.io/ads-click-through-rate-case-study/)

 2. **Data Exploration:** Explore the collected data to comprehend its characteristics and distribution.
 Calculate basic statistics like mean CTR and standard deviation.